danielharrell/SumLect2015/Lost_Idea_LA.md

 a defense of liberal education without such a distinction, even if headlines draw it simplistically.
-For if liberal education itself were somehow the threat, then death might well be liberal education's best defense.
-But in defeat.
+For if liberal education itself were somehow the threat, then death might well be liberal education's best defense, but in defeat.
 No surprise, then, that those of us devoted to liberal education are wont to conceive its threats as if these came from outside it.
 For this justifies a defense that succeeds